Defensible Space Inspection Program

 Frequently Asked Questions

-• The Berkeley Fire Department conducts defensible space inspections to identify potential hazards in the Berkeley Wildland-Urban Interface (WUI) Zones 2 & 3.
+• The Berkeley Fire Department conducts defensible space inspections to identify potential hazards in the Berkeley Wildland Urban Interface (WUI) Zones 2 & 3.
 The goal is to reduce the amount of fuel (combustible, flammable vegetation) that could contribute to the spread, growth, and intensity of wildfires.

-• Defensible Space inspections only take place in Berkeley fire Zones 2 & 3, which have been designated as areas of Very High Fire Hazard Severity by the California Department of Forestry and Fire Protection.
+• Defensible space inspections only take place in Berkeley Fire Zones 2 & 3, which have been designated as areas of Very High Fire Hazard Severity by the California Department of Forestry and Fire Protection.

 These zones are characterized by hot and dry seasons, high winds, dense and flammable vegetation, steep and varied terrain, hill slope development, and limited accessibility for emergency responders.